 4. To keep snags and lint to a minimum, zip zippers, button buttons, brush away lint, and empty pockets before tossing clothes into the hamper.
 Melted crayons overlooked during this process are no fun to tackle.
+(See the laundry stain removal guide.)
 Hard objects such as pins and yo-yos can bang around in the washer and tear your clothes.

 5. Select the water temperature.
 Generally use hot for whites or very dirty or greasy clothes, warm for most loads, and cold for delicates or dark or bright colors that could run.
 Always select "cold" for the rinse-water temperature.
 It saves energy and is just as effective.

-6. Dump in the clothes.
+8. Dump in the clothes.
 If you have to stuff them in, you've got too much stuff.
-The machine should be no more than two-thirds full.
+The machine should be no more than about two-thirds full.
 The clothes need to tumble around to get clean.
+Unsure?

-8. After the clothes have been washed, check wet garments for remaining stains, and re-wash before drying.
+9. After the clothes have been washed, check wet garments for remaining stains, and re-treat as needed before drying.
 If you dry stained clothes in the dryer, the heat will set stains.

 When doing laundry with kids, you may need to show them how to do it several times - and then supervise them doing it several more times - before letting them go it alone.